 3. Most Popular Tacos In Mexico City: Al Pastor

 One of the most famous tacos in Mexico City comes from Al Pastor.
 What makes Al Pastor special is the method of cooking.
 It is prepared on a vertical rotisserie with pieces of meat shaved off to put in the tortillas.
 Al Pastor tacos in Mexico City are usually served with caramelized pineapple and topped with onions and cilantro.
-The herbs and the corn tortillas bring out the taste of the meat that has been marinated in adobo sauce, with chillies and achiote (a typical Mexican paste made with mix of annatto seeds (aka achiote), garlic, optional chilies, bitter orange juice and seasonings), and cooked on the spit.
-The most loved street food in Mexico City, the Al Pastor tacos are served by different local vendors.
-Spices from the Yucatan region of Mexico, like the oregano, garlic, cumin, coriander seeds, feature in the taco and make it more delicious.
+The herbs and the corn tortillas bring out the taste of the meat that has been marinated in adobo sauce, with chillies and achiote (a typical Mexican paste made with a mix of annatto seeds (aka achiote), garlic, optional chillies, bitter orange juice and seasonings), and cooked on the spit.
+The most loved street food in Mexico City, the Al Pastor tacos is served by different local vendors.
+Spices from the Yucatan region of Mexico, like oregano, garlic, cumin, and coriander seeds, feature in the taco and make it more delicious.

 4. The Common Man’s Taco: Guisados

-Another crowd favourite taco in Mexico City is the Guisados tacos.
+Another crowd-favourite taco in Mexico City is the Guisados taco.
 It is a typical taco made in a Mexican household.
 The street-style tacos are made of small corn tortillas that are packed with different fillings like homemade stews, red rice with hard-boiled eggs, blood sausages, scrambled eggs with tomato sauce, tortillas, chicken liver, and others.
 These tacos in Mexico City are also famous as breakfast dishes and can be spotted during busy mornings in the market.
 The working class prefers these Mexican tacos because it reminds them of a homemade meal and it is also easy to make.